sirixdb/sirix/README.md

 final XdmNodeReadTrx rtx = resource.beginNodeReadTrx()
 ```

-This starts a transaction on the most recent revision.
+The codè above starts a transaction on the most recent revision.

+The following code starts a transaction at revision 1.

 ```java
 final XdmNodeReadTrx rtx = resource.beginNodeReadTrx(1)
 ```

-This starts a transaction at revision 1.
+The next read only transaction is going to be stared on the revision, which has been committed at the closest timestamp to the given point in time.

 ```java
 final LocalDateTime time = LocalDateTime.of(2018, Month.APRIL, 28, 23, 30);
 final XdmNodeReadTrx rtx = resource.beginNodeReadTrx(time.toInstant())
 ```

-This starts a transaction on the revision, which has been committed at the closest timestamp to the given point in time.

 There are also several ways to start the single write-transaction: